Sabah GDP 2026 — RM88.8B, Growth by Sector

 Sectoral breakdown and growth drivers

-Sabah\u2019s economy is organised into five main sectors.
+Sabah’s economy is organised into five main sectors.
 Understanding their relative size and growth trajectories is key to anticipating economic trends:

-Services Sector (52% of GDP) — The Growth Engine
+Services Sector (52.1% of GDP) — The Growth Engine

 Services encompass government, retail and wholesale trade, hospitality, finance, transport, and telecommunications.
-It is Sabah\u2019s largest sector and now the primary growth driver, expanding 4.2% in 2024.
-Within services, the standout is tourism and hospitality, which surged 6.9% and now contributes RM13.7 billion annually.
-International visitor arrivals hit 3.79 million in 2025, up 58% from the 2020 COVID low.
+It is Sabah’s largest sector and now the primary growth driver, expanding 4.5% in 2025 (2024: 4.2%).
+Within services, the standout is tourism: on DOSM’s latest satellite account (2024), tourism industries added RM13.7 billion in value — 12% of state GDP — with that value up 4.2% and tourism employment up 6.9%.
+Total visitor arrivals hit 3,793,709 in 2025, up 20.5% on 2024, of which 1,498,709 were international.

 Government services (federal and state payroll, administration) remain large but are relatively stagnant — growth is constrained by budget cycles rather than economic dynamism.
 Retail trade is growing modestly as urbanisation continues and consumer incomes rise.

-Agriculture Sector (20% of GDP) — Volatile and Declining
+Agriculture Sector (~14% of GDP) — Volatile and Declining

 Cocoa production has fallen from 40,000 tonnes (2010s) to ~22,000 tonnes today, as trees age and farmers switch to the higher-margin palm oil.
 Paddy production remains around 100,000–120,000 tonnes annually, but Sabah imports ~70% of its rice — an ongoing food security concern.

-Manufacturing Sector (14% of GDP) — Underdeveloped
+Manufacturing Sector — Underdeveloped

-Mining & Quarrying (10% of GDP) — Petroleum-Dependent
+Mining & Quarrying (22.0% of GDP) — Petroleum-Dependent

 Dominated by offshore oil and natural gas extraction.
-Sabah produces ~200,000 barrels per day (40% of Malaysia\u2019s total) and ~1,400 MMscf per day of natural gas (20% of Malaysia\u2019s total).
-However, onshore production is declining, and growth is minimal (0.9% in 2024).
-Future growth depends on major projects: Shell\u2019s deepwater work (21,000 boepd added in 2024) and PETRONAS\u2019s PFLNG 3 floating LNG plant, targeting 2H 2027 commissioning.
+Sabah accounts for more than 40% of Malaysia’s crude oil production; current state-level production volumes are not published (see the petroleum page).
+Output swings with project cycles: the sector contracted 4.9% in 2024, then rebounded 4.9% in 2025.
+Future growth depends on major projects: Shell’s deepwater work (21,000 boepd added in 2024) and PETRONAS’s PFLNG 3 floating LNG plant, targeting 2H 2027 commissioning.

-Construction (4% of GDP) — Cyclical and Project-Driven
+Construction — Cyclical and Project-Driven

-Construction surged 18.8% in 2024, driven by Pan Borneo Highway expansion, port upgrades, and real estate development.
+Construction surged 28.3% in 2025 (2024: 21.5%), driven by Pan Borneo Highway expansion, port upgrades, and real estate development.
 However, this sector is volatile — growth depends on government budget allocation and private investment cycles, not underlying economic fundamentals.

-Economic output by district (illustrative)
+Economic output by district

 The interior districts (Pensiangan, Nabawan, Tongod, Kundasang) are sparsely populated and contribute little to formal GDP, though subsistence farming and informal trade are significant to local livelihoods.